Glamping Cabins and Timber Units: B2B Supply for Site Developers and Holiday Parks

 Which Standard Applies?

-For fixed-base timber glamping cabins used as holiday accommodation, the applicable standard depends on how the planning consent is framed and whether the structure falls within the Caravan Sites Act 1968 (as amended by SI 2006/2374) dimensional envelope.
-Cabins consented as permanent or semi-permanent habitable buildings are subject to the UK Building Regulations, including Part L (thermal performance) and Part A (structure).
-BS EN 1647:2018+A1:2021 applies to mobile, trailer-mounted caravan holiday homes, not to fixed-foundation timber cabins.
-BS 3632:2023 applies to residential park homes for permanent occupation, not holiday use.
-Dealers should confirm the planning consent category with their local planning authority before specifying the compliance route.
+For fixed-base timber glamping cabins used as holiday accommodation, the applicable route depends on project classification, site context, foundation, services and local authority or building-control review.
+Where caravan-site rules are being considered, dealers should review the Caravan Sites Act 1968 together with SI 2006/2374.
+BS EN 1647:2018+A1:2021 relates to mobile, trailer-mounted leisure caravan holiday homes.
+BS 3632:2023 relates to residential park homes for permanent occupation, not ordinary holiday use.
+Dealers should confirm the correct route with their local planning authority, building-control body or appointed consultant before quoting compliance suitability.

 Fixed Structure or Caravan: A Note for Dealers

-The compliance path depends on whether the cabin is placed as a caravan (within SI 2006/2374 dimensions) or as a permanent habitable structure on a fixed foundation.
-These are materially different routes with different structural specifications and building-control processes.
+The compliance path depends on whether the cabin is reviewed as a caravan-class unit, a fixed timber building, or another project-specific route.
+These routes can require different documentation, structural checks and approval steps.
 Where a caravan-class unit is the right answer, see our mobile log homes for caravan-compliant holiday parks.
 Eurodita provides specification documentation to support a dealer's or operator's submission; we do not provide planning advice directly.

 How Many Cabins Fit a Glamping Site?